JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/elemental/djinni.md

 ***Multiattack.*** The djinni makes three scimitar attacks.

-***Scimitar.*** *Melee Weapon Attack:* +9 to hit, reach 5 ft., one target. *Hit:* 12 (`2d6 + 5`) slashing damage plus 3 (`1d6`) lightning or thunder damage (djinni's choice).
+***Scimitar.*** *Melee Weapon Attack:* `dice: d20+9` (+9 to hit), reach 5 ft., one target. *Hit:* `dice: 2d6 + 5|avg` (`2d6 + 5`) slashing damage plus `dice: 1d6|avg` (`1d6`) lightning or thunder damage (djinni's choice).

 ***Create Whirlwind.*** A 5-foot-radius, 30-foot-tall cylinder of swirling air magically forms on a point the djinni can see within 120 feet of it.
-The whirlwind lasts as long as the djinni maintains [concentration](rules/conditions.md#concentration) (as if concentrating on a spell).
-Any creature but the djinni that enters the whirlwind must succeed on a DC 18 Strength saving throw or be [restrained](rules/conditions.md#restrained) by it.
-The djinni can move the whirlwind up to 60 feet as an action, and creatures [restrained](rules/conditions.md#restrained) by the whirlwind move with it.
+The whirlwind lasts as long as the djinni maintains [concentration](/compendium/rules/conditions.md#concentration) (as if concentrating on a spell).
+Any creature but the djinni that enters the whirlwind must succeed on a DC 18 Strength saving throw or be [restrained](/compendium/rules/conditions.md#restrained) by it.
+The djinni can move the whirlwind up to 60 feet as an action, and creatures [restrained](/compendium/rules/conditions.md#restrained) by the whirlwind move with it.
 The whirlwind ends if the djinni loses sight of it.

-A creature can use its action to free a creature [restrained](rules/conditions.md#restrained) by the whirlwind, including itself, by succeeding on a DC 18 Strength check.
-If the check succeeds, the creature is no longer [restrained](rules/conditions.md#restrained) and moves to the nearest space outside the whirlwind.
+A creature can use its action to free a creature [restrained](/compendium/rules/conditions.md#restrained) by the whirlwind, including itself, by succeeding on a DC 18 Strength check.
+If the check succeeds, the creature is no longer [restrained](/compendium/rules/conditions.md#restrained) and moves to the nearest space outside the whirlwind.
 ```
 ^statblock